telerik/ajax-docs/controls/editor/managing-content/prevent-cross-site-scripting-(xss).md

 * OWASP: [Cross-site Scripting (XSS)](https://www.owasp.org/index.php/Cross-site_Scripting_%28XSS%29)
 * MDN: [Cross-site scripting](https://developer.mozilla.org/en-US/docs/Glossary/Cross-site_scripting)

 **RadEditor** provides built-in options for XSS protection of the processed content.
-Nevertheless,it should not be underestimated that it is still the developer’s responsibility to take care ofthe application security and validate the submitted content to prevent possible attacks as per to the guidelines of the materials provided.
+Nevertheless, it should not be underestimated that it is still the developer’s responsibility to take care of the application security and validate the submitted content to prevent possible attacks as per to the guidelines of the materials provided.

 The built-in **RadEditor** features to prevent harmful content are: